How to Book a Same-Day Private GP Appointment in London

 Effective treatment for scabies focuses on eradicating the mites and alleviating the symptoms.
 The following options are commonly recommended:

-1. Topical Scabicides: Prescription creams and lotions, such as permethrin (5% cream) or benzyl benzoate, are the first-line treatments.
+1. Topical Scabicides: Medical creams and lotions, such as permethrin (5% cream) or benzyl benzoate, are the first-line treatments.
 These are applied directly to the skin from the neck down and left on for a specified duration, usually overnight.
 It is crucial to follow the application instructions carefully to ensure effectiveness.

-2. Oral Medications: In more severe cases or when topical treatments are ineffective, oral medications like ivermectin may be prescribed.
+2. Oral Medications: In more severe cases or when topical treatments are ineffective, oral medications like ivermectin may be recommended.
 This is particularly useful for crusted scabies, a severe infestation requiring more aggressive treatment.

 3. Symptom Relief: Over-the-counter antihistamines or corticosteroid creams can help alleviate itching and inflammation.
 However, these should be used in conjunction with scabicides for complete treatment.